 How Afadjato South MP Was Denied a Hospital Bed Until Staff Learned He Was an MP

-• Afadjato South MP Frank Afriyie disclosed the special treatment he once received at a hospital, highlighting discrimination in Ghana's healthcare system
+• Afadjato South MP Frank Afriyie detailed his special treatment at a hospital once, highlighting discrimination in Ghana's healthcare system

-• The MP is also concerned about the overconcentration of health facilities in Accra and the pressures on medical staff
+• The Member of Parliament is also concerned about the overconcentration of health facilities in Accra and the pressures on medical staff

-The Afadjato South MP, Frank Afriyie, has recounted how his status as an MP got him special treatment at a hospital.
+The Afadjato South Member of Parliament, Frank Afriyie, has recounted how his status as an MP got him special treatment at a hospital.

 He disclosed in Parliament that he was initially denied a hospital bed after collapsing at home and being rushed to a health facility.